The emerging workplace is urban

 Instead of merely programming and planning offices, we are programming and planning cities.

-Andrew Laing, PhD, is the global practice leader for the Strategy+ consulting practice at AECOM, (formerly DEGW).
+Andrew Laing, PhD, is an Advisor on Workplace Strategy and Design at Bridgewater Associates and previously global practice leader for the Strategy+Consulting practice at AECOM, (formerly DEGW).
 He received his PhD in urban studies and planning from MIT.
 He is a visiting lecturer at Princeton University School of Architecture; a Senior Fellow at the Center for Urban Real Estate at Columbia University, Graduate School of Architecture, Planning and Preservation; and a Senior Fellow at the Global Cities Institute, University of Toronto.
 He co-authored the books: The Responsible Workplace (1994) and New Environments for Working (1998) with Frank Duffy and has published many articles.

 - This article draws on a longer paper “Work and Workplaces in the Digital City’ by Andrew Laing, published by the Center for Urban Real Estate (CURE) at Columbia University, November 30th, 2013.